Overview

 Q: How much will AmiZilla cost?

-Q: Why spend so much of your time on this free effort when the Mozilla/Firefox web browser is free thanks to Microsoft underhanded and illegal tactics with Internet Explorer.
+Q: Why spend so much of your time on this free effort when the Mozilla/Firefox web browser is open source because of Microsoft's strategy of bunding Internet Explorer with Windows.

 A: We loved the Netscape browser for many years and it's rightful successor, Firefox.
 Also, it's evolving into a IDE (Integrated Development Environment) so in the coming years you will see many applications written within the Firefox environment.
 The Amiga desperately needs this.
 Netscape like the Amiga created a whole new paradigm for computers, these two are meant for each other.